 Constructive Dismissal in BC: Your Rights and Legal Options

-If your employer has changed your job, pay, or working conditions without your consent, you may have been constructively dismissed in British Columbia.
+If your employer has changed your job, pay, or working conditions without your consent, you may have been constructively dismissed in British Columbia, and BC courts treat that the same as a termination without cause.
+Before you resign or sign anything, find out what you may be owed.

 What Is Constructive Dismissal in British Columbia?